30 December 2013

 28 October 2013

-Life of Pi (starring Suraj Sharma)
+Life of Pi (Suraj Sharma)

 Then the family - and animals - board a large ship bound for Canada.
-A terrible storm erupts, and there’s high action (much of which I didn’t really follow) ending with Pi as the only human on a lifeboat, with several animals.
+A terrible storm erupts, and there’s high action (much of which I didn’t really follow) ending with Pi as the only human on a lifeboat, along with several animals.
 One of them is a Bengal tiger whose name (due to a clerical error) is Richard Parker.

 However, the deeper message of the film, which other people have observed and discussed, went rather over my head.
-The adult Pi mentions that he had an experience that made him certain God exists, but although as a child he tried to follow three religions at once, there’s very little mention of God or anything spiritual.
+The adult Pi mentions that he had an experience that made him certain God exists.
+But although as a child he tried to follow three religions at once, there’s very little mention of God or anything spiritual.
 At the end we’re left suddenly in doubt as to whether his story was (from a fictional point of view) true or metaphorical, which I found confusing.

-We watched the ‘making of Life of Pi’ extra on the DVD, and that was well worth seeing - I was astounded at the lengths to which the crew and cast went to produce this film, and very impressed to learn that the animals were all produced by computer graphics; while I assumed that some scenes must have been done that way, the results were highly realistic.
+We watched the ‘making of Life of Pi’ extra on the DVD, and that was well worth seeing.
+I was astounded at the lengths to which the crew and cast went to produce this film, and very impressed to learn that the animals were all produced by computer graphics; while I assumed that some scenes must have been done that way, the results were highly realistic.
 Both visual effects and cinematography were awarded Oscars, which I felt were well-deserved.

 I’m glad I watched this film, which was very different from anything I had previously seen, right outside my usual comfort zone.
 It’s even inspired me to get hold of the book, to see if I understand the philosophy better when I read it.